“Stop. You’re ruining this for me!”

 “I cried I was so happy that I got to do that decathlon.
 I was hugging Becca and telling her that my dream came true.
 And it was an amazing experience.”

 And that’s where we can add another descriptor to Jordan.
 Determined.
 Dedicated.
 Decathlete.
-Jordan’s training partners in Georgia are decathletes, Solomon Simmons and Mike Morgan.
+Jordan’s training partners while based in Georgia are decathletes, Solomon Simmons and Mike Morgan.
 Solomon in particular has had a huge year.
 Second in the US Championships in a PB and World Championships qualifying score of 8227, and a superb 8th in the decathlon in Doha in October.

 “Solomon gets to go to Worlds.
 That’s awesome and I’m super happy for him.”